The Private Equity Review: Germany

-In addition, similarly to Article 6 of the EU Regulation on European venture capital funds (EuVECA),7 the investor must state in writing, in a separate document from the contract to be concluded for the commitment to invest, that they are aware of the risks associated with the envisaged commitment or investment.
+In addition, as with Article 6 of the EU Regulation on European venture capital funds (EuVECA),7 the investor must state in writing, in a document separate from the contract to be concluded for the commitment to invest, that it is aware of the risks associated with the envisaged commitment or investment.

-The AIFM (or its distribution partner) needs to assess and obtain evidence that the investor has the expertise, knowledge and experience to independently assess the risks involved with the investment in the fund.
-If they have the relevant qualification, they are deemed to be able to judge the suitability of the investment for themselves.
-This, however, is based on the assumption that the investor is not as well versed in market knowledge and experience as the professional investor definition stated under the MiFID II.
+The AIFM (or its distribution partner) has to assess and obtain evidence that the investors has the expertise, knowledge and experience to independently assess the risks involved with the investment in the fund.
+If possessed of the relevant qualifications, the investor is deemed able to judge the suitability of the investment for itself.
+This, however, is based on the assumption that the investor is not as well versed in market knowledge and experience as the professional investor as defined under MiFID II.

-If the AIFM (or its distribution partner) believes that the investor is able to make investment decisions themselves and thus understands the inherent risks, and that such commitment is appropriate for the investor concerned, then the AIFM (or its distribution partner) must confirm in writing that the assessment has been performed and that these requirements have been met.
+If the AIFM (or its distribution partner) believes that the investor is able to make investment decisions itself and thus understands the inherent risks, and that the commitment is appropriate for the investor concerned, then the AIFM (or its distribution partner) must confirm in writing that the assessment has been performed and that these requirements have been met.